 If you have plantar warts, walking and standing can be uncomfortable or even painful.
 Plus, having rough bumps on the bottom of your feet might make you feel self-conscious about taking off your shoes.
-At Foot & Ankle Specialty Clinic in Logan and Tooele, Utah, you can get fast and effective plantar wart treatment from a foot care expert.
-Board-certified podiatrist William Martin, DPM, is ready to help with foot warts, so call either office today or click the online scheduler anytime.
+At Foot & Ankle Specialty Clinic in Logan and Tooele, Utah, you can get fast and effective plantar wart treatment from foot care experts, William Martin, DPM, and Adam Burke, DPM.
+The team is ready to help with foot warts, so call either office today or click the online scheduler anytime.

 Plantar warts are lesions on your foot, usually on your plantar aspect (the soles of your feet).
 Although classified as warts, plantar warts don't look like those that grow on your hands or other parts of your body.
 Usually, plantar warts are fairly flat and rough.
 They often have little pinpoints of darkness, which is dried blood left behind by ruptured blood vessels.

 Although plantar warts are initially small, they can grow to an inch or larger in circumference if you don't get them treated.
 Clusters of plantar warts can also grow together, a condition known as mosaic warts.

 When you have plantar warts on your heels or the balls of your feet, they’re often painful.
 You may develop calluses over your plantar warts in time, but that doesn’t generally make the warts any easier to bear.